Appsilon/shiny.semantic/README.md

             install.packages("shiny", version='0.14.2.9001')

-3. Some bugs may be realted directly to Semantic UI.
+3. Some bugs may be related directly to Semantic UI.
 In that case please try to check issues on its [repository.](https://github.com/Semantic-Org/Semantic-UI)
+4. Some bugs may be related to **Bootstrap**.
+Please make sure you have it suppressed.
+Instructions are above in **How to use it?** section.

 Future enhacements
 ------------------